BriefRobotics/sketchbot/docs/phi.md

     144/89 = 1.617977528...
     ...    = 1.618033989...

 Going along, we see that it approaches 1.618033989...
 This is a very special number!

+# φ

-It's called  "[Golden ratio](http://en.wikipedia.org/wiki/Golden_ratio)".
+It's called the "[Golden ratio](http://en.wikipedia.org/wiki/Golden_ratio)".
 It's also been called "the most irrational number".
 It has many fractal-like self similarities.
 For example 1 + 1/φ = φ or φ + 1 = φ^2.

-# φ

 The values `a` and `b` are in the golden ratio if (a + b)/a = a/b.
 When this is true, a/b = φ.

-There are other ways to calculate it (e.g. φ = (1 + sqrt 5) / 2), but the ratios of adjacent Fibonacci numbers is a pretty fun one.
+There are other ways to calculate it (e.g. φ = (1 + √5) / 2), but the ratios of adjacent Fibonacci numbers is a pretty fun one.
 Here's a sketch to do it:

 ![Calc φ def](media/calc_phi_def.png)
 ![Calc φ sketch](media/calc_phi_sketch.png)